"Courage to Push Forward Through Uncertainty”

 I believe it takes huge courage, to make that first phone call and attend that first counselling appointment and to continue on the journey of self-discovery despite the uncertainty and at times painful process of revealing ones trauma/struggles in order to repair and heal.
 So, I found this name to be very fitting, not only in representing my origins to home but also in representing the process of counselling and psychotherapy.

-I attained my bachelor of Counselling degree from the University of Notre Dame and I am an accredited counsellor with the Irish Association of Counselling & Psychotherapy.
+I attained my bachelor of Counselling degree from the University of Notre Dame, I am a fully accredited counsellor with the Irish Association of Counselling & Psychotherapy.
 My training began some years ago in Ireland, and I continue to add my professional development on a regular a basis.
-My professional credentials are available on my Linkedin profile.
+My professional credentials are available on the menu tab under "Qualifications.& Professional Training".

 I look forward to welcoming you to your first session and journeying alongside you.